 - Weight Loss Support

-Royal Canin Canned Food: In addition to an assortment of dry food options, Royal Canin also has a large and varied wet food offering.
+Canned Food: In addition to an assortment of dry food options, they also has a large and varied wet food offering.
 Many of the same formulas available in dry food form are also available in different sizes of canned food.

 The first ingredient in this recipe is brewer’s rice which, in addition to being a carbohydrate, is relatively low in nutritional value.
 Brewer’s rice is a byproduct of the beer-making produces and while it does provide some B vitamins, it contains far fewer nutrients than whole-grain rice.
 Other carbohydrates included in this recipe are wheat, corn gluten meal, and oat groats as well as dried plain beet pulp.
 Wheat and corn-based ingredients have a high risk for triggering food allergies or sensitivities in dogs and they are difficult for your dog to digest.
 Plus, they offer very limited nutritional value for dogs.
 Dried plain beet pulp is usually included as a source of dietary fiber and it also acts as a prebiotic.
 In general, however, it is not considered a quality ingredient.

-Overall, this Royal Canin Size Health Nutrition Medium Adult Dog Dry Food formula has a guaranteed analysis as follows:
+Overall, this Size Health Nutrition Medium Adult Dog Dry Food formula has a guaranteed analysis as follows:

 - Crude Protein (Min) – 23%